Parent guide · Cost

 • How many lessons does a typical course need? +

 Depends on the goal.
 For exam-prep tutoring before GCSE or A-level: 15-30 lessons across an academic year is typical (one per week from autumn through to exams).
 For shorter-term remediation (single weak topic, mock revision push): 4-8 lessons.
 For 11+ prep: 20-40 lessons across Year 5 and the autumn of Year 6.
 For sustained foundational support (KS3 catch-up): 30-50+ lessons over a year.
-Total spend matters more than hourly rate — a £35/hr tutor for 20 lessons is £700; a £55/hr tutor for the same is £1,100.
+Total spend matters more than hourly rate; a £35/hr tutor for 20 lessons is £700, and a £55/hr tutor for the same is £1,100.

 • Is more expensive always better? +

 No, but rate is a rough proxy for experience and demand.
 Tutors who consistently deliver grade lifts at competitive levels can charge what the market bears.
-That said, fit matters more than rate — a £40/hr tutor your child connects with often outperforms a £100/hr tutor they don't.
-Use rate to set a budget range, then prioritise interview / first-session fit within that range.
+That said, fit matters more than rate; a £40/hr tutor your child connects with often outperforms a £100/hr tutor they don't.
+Use rate to set a budget range, then prioritise interview and first-session fit within that range.

 • Are group sessions cheaper? +